burrt/compsci-docs/_v1/networks-notes.md

 It connects to, responds to, and receives traffic from the internet - acting on behalf of the client computer.
 Whilst a NAT device will transparently change the origin address traffic going through it before passing it to the internet.
 NAT operates at the Layer 3 (Network).

 ### Protocols

+#### HTTP

+Hypertext Transfer Protocol is an application layer protocol for distributed, collaborative, hypermedia information systems.
+It is commonly used to access hypertext documents which include hyperlinks to other resources they too can be accessed and so on.

+HTTP functions as a request-response protocol in a client-server computing model.
+For example, a client submits an HTTP request message to the server which provides resources such as HTML files and other content, or performs other functions on behalf ot he client, returns a response to the client.

+HTTP/1.1 has improvements such as streaming content by chunked transfer encoding, persistent connections (keep-alive mechanism) and connection reuse.
+HTTP/3 uses QUIC instead of TCP and it aims to address HTTP/2 performance concerns.

 #### HTTPS